caseyavila/web-blocker/README.md

 To configure the program, edit `config.h` to include the following:

 - location of your hosts file
-- location where a temporary hosts file can be stored
 - ip that should be used for blocking domains

 The default configuration is for a Unix-like system, though edits should *theoretically* make it MS Windows compatible (though I have not tested this).